DUI Refusal in Polk County

 Call 813-250-0500.

-The prosecutors in Polk County, FL, are known for being particularly harsh in DUI cases, especially if you have any prior DUI conviction or a prior refusal to submit to testing on your driving record.
+The prosecutors in Polk County, FL, are known for being particularly harsh in DUI cases, especially if you refused to take the chemical test of your breath, blood, or urine, which can be charged as a second degree misdemeanor punishable by up to 60 days in jail.

 If you are charged with a second refusal, the clerk’s office in Polk County will code the charge on the docket as FAILURE TO SUBMIT TO BREATHALYZER in violation of Section 316.1939, F.S.